rebeccasaxon/deep-learning-challenge/README.md

 - Attempts to improve performance:

-1. Removed additional feature, that is the 'USE_CASE' column.
+1. Removed additional feature ('USE_CASE' column).
 The accuracy decreased to 63%.
-2. Adding Additional neurons to hidden layers and additional hidden layers are added.
+2. Adding neurons to hidden layers and added hidden layers.
 The accuracy decreased to 53%.
 3. Updateing activation function of output layer from "sigmoid" to "tanh."
 The accuracy decreased to 50%.

-## Summary